gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 - Initiator sends handshakes for new Traffic DTLS connnection as well as new Restart DTLS connection.

-- When the handshake for the a new traffic DTLS connection has been completed, new Traffic and Restart DTLS Key Contexts are derived.
+- The SCTP Association goes into Established state and jumps directly to PROTECTED state, and the ULP can resume communication protected using the Restart DTLS Key Context.

-  New Traffic DTLS Key Context is being used for traffic.
+- A new key-management DTLS handshake is initiated as soon as PROTECTED state has been reached.
+When the Key-management DTLS connection has been completed, new Traffic and Restart DTLS Key Contexts are derived and installed using Epoch=3.
+The new Traffic DTLS Key Context is being used for traffic as soon as the context have been installed.
+When Traffic Key Context has been installed the new Restart DTLS Key Context for epoch=3 are installed.

 User Data for any ULP traffic MAY be initiated immediately after COOKIE-ECHO/COOKIE-ACK handshake using the current Restart DTLS Key Context, that